How Do Heat Pumps and Air Conditioners Differ and Which One is Right for Me?

 Benefits of a Heat Pump

 - Does not require a separate heating and cooling system.
-This is a big benefit as you do not need to install both an air conditioner and a furnace.
+This is a big benefit as you do not need to install both an air conditioner and a furnace, for example.
+A heat pump does double-duty to heat and cool your home with one system.
 This also means a lower cost for installation and maintenance with just one system.
-At Metro Energy, we usually recommend a heat pump if you do not have AC in your home.
+At Kaufman Fuel, we usually recommend a heat pump if you do not already have AC in your home.

 - Does not require ductwork.
 A heat pump can use existing ducts for a gas furnace and central air conditioning but a heat pump can also be installed with no ducts at all.
 If you have the typical Montgomery County or Bucks County home with no ductwork, you can get whole-house cooling and heating without the high cost of duct installation.